The Adventures of Tintin: Le Vingtième Siècle: 1929–1939

 Although Hergé wanted to send Tintin to the United States, Wallez ordered him to set his adventure in the Soviet Union, in order to create antisocialist propaganda for children.
 The result, Tintin in the Land of the Soviets, was serialised in Le Petit Vingtième from January 1929 to May 1930.
 Popular in Francophone Belgium, Wallez organised a publicity stunt at the Paris Gare du Nord railway station, following which he organised the publication of the story in book form.
 The story's popularity led to an increase in sales, so Wallez granted Hergé two assistants.
+In Tintin in the Land of the Soviets, the Bolsheviks are presented as villains.
+Hergé drew on Moscow Unveiled, a work given to him by Wallez and authored by Joseph Douillet, the former Belgian consul in Russia, that is highly critical of the Soviet regime, although Hergé contextualised this by noting that in Belgium, at the time a devout Catholic nation, "anything Bolshevik was atheist".
+In the story, Bolshevik leaders are motivated by personal greed and a desire to deceive the world.
+Tintin discovers, buried, "the hideout where Lenin, Trotsky, and Stalin have collected together wealth stolen from the people".
+The Economist stated that while the book is "crude", "the land of hunger and tyranny painted by Hergé was uncannily accurate."

-At Wallez's direction, in June he began serialisation of the second story, Tintin in the Congo, designed to encourage colonial sentiment towards the Belgian Congo.
+At Wallez's direction, in June Hergé began serialisation of the second story, Tintin in the Congo, designed to encourage colonial sentiment towards the Belgian Congo.
 Authored in a paternalistic style that depicted the Congolese as childlike idiots, in later decades it was accused of racism, but at the time was uncontroversial and popular, and further publicity stunts were held to increase sales.

 For the third adventure, Tintin in America, serialised from September 1931 to October 1932, Hergé finally got to deal with a scenario of his own choice, and used the work to push an anti-capitalist, anti-consumerist agenda in keeping with the paper's ultraconservative ideology.
 The Adventures of Tintin had been syndicated to a Catholic magazine named Cœurs Vaillants (Brave Hearts) since 1930, and Hergé was soon receiving syndication requests from Swiss and Portuguese newspapers, too.